Best Iran Cultural Tour for 2021

 This building has witnessed important events such as the Constitutional Revolution, the Coronation of the Pahlavi I and II.
 Moreover, beautiful artwork such as the Marble Throne and the Gravestone of Naser al-Din Shah were transferred from the city of Rey to this place.
 Works from Kamal al-Molk and other Persian artists are also being kept in this complex.
 Beautiful buildings such as Shams ol Emareh and Mirror Hall and Building of Windcatchers (Emarat e Badgir) are also popular among the visitors.

 Sa’dabad Complex is another important complex in Tehran and Iran.
-The fusion of Iranian and European architecture is conspicuous in this site.
+The combination of Iranian and European architecture is conspicuous on this site.
 This place had been the summer residence for Pahlavi the Second and his wife.
 The art of stone plantation in the façade of the building is among the greatest works of its kind.
-Today a part of this building is dedicated to “Museum of the Nations”.
+Today a part of this building is dedicated to the “Museum of the Nations”.

 Museum of Time